Insight: Zombie borrowers haunt China's shadow banks

 THE RISKIEST DEBT

-The trusts Reuters analysed totaled 234 billion yuan, or roughly 8 percent of 3 trillion yuan in trust loans issued in 2012, Reuters estimates.
+The trusts Reuters analyzed totaled 234 billion yuan, or roughly 8 percent of 3 trillion yuan in trust loans issued in 2012, Reuters estimates.

 Trusts also comprise the largest component of China's shadow banking sector, which includes a range of non-bank lenders from securities brokerages to curbside loan sharks.